Aedifica NV/SA: Publication relating to a transparency notification

 Attachments

-More information is available on Aedifica’s website via the link below and can be accessed subject to the usual restrictions.
-Press release EN Communiqué de presse FR Persbericht NL ...Read More
+Aedifica NV/SA: Convocation to the Extraordinary General Meeting of 11 July 2025 More information regarding the Extraordinary General Meeting of Friday 11 July 2025 is available on Aedifica’s website...Read More

-More information regarding the Extraordinary General Meeting of Thursday 12 June 2025 is available on Aedifica’s website via the link below and can be accessed subject to the usual restrictions. ...Read More
+Please find below a press release from Aedifica (a public regulated real estate company under Belgian law, listed on Euronext Brussels and Euronext Amsterdam), regarding a publication relating to a...Read More